Insolvency and Business Bankruptcy Lawyers

 • Advice on reorganisation, restructuring and reorganisation

-• Negotiations with your creditors, banks and the tax authorities
+• Negotiations with creditors, banks and the tax authorities

 • Filing for bankruptcy